 - First-time homebuyers who value payment stability while they establish themselves.

-- Borrowers on tight budgets with little wiggle room if payments increased.
+- Borrowers on tight budgets with little wiggle room if payments increase.

-- People with anxiety about interest rates and payment unpredictability.
+- People have anxiety about interest rates and payment unpredictability.

 - Someone who plans to move in the next 2-3 years before renewal.